Rotate Your Device

 Founder @ Origami

-Quick Answer: The fastest way to enrich a prospect list with verified buying triggers is Origami — describe your ICP and the signals you care about, and its AI agent searches the live web for intent proof (funding news, job changes, tech migrations, negative reviews) then verifies contact data.
-It starts free with 1,000 credits, no credit card required.
-You get a fresh, actionable list instead of a static spreadsheet of names.
+Quick Answer: The fastest way to enrich a prospect list with verified buying triggers is Origami—describe your ICP and the signals you care about, and its AI agent searches the live web for events like funding, hiring sprees, and tech migrations, then verifies contact data.
+Get started free with 1,000 credits.

 But here's the question most sales teams never ask: How many of the contacts in your current pipeline are actually in market to buy right now?
 If you're like 80% of B2B reps, the honest answer is you don't know — because your enrichment stops at name, title, and email.
 You're guessing who has budget, urgency, or a reason to change.
 And guessing burns pipeline.